 Women’s Lead, Social Perspectives Network Social Perspectives Network lead organiser for National Women and Mental Health Study Day and editor of study day papers available at www.spn.org.uk

 I am currently teaching mainly within the social work programme .
-I am chair of K271 a second level law module and was on the course production team for a number of social work and other open university modules including for example K313 a third level course on leadership and management within health and social care.
+I am chair of K271 a second level law and social work module and was on the course production team for a number of social work and other open university modules including for example K313 a third level course on leadership and management within health and social care.
 I was part of a team that won a teaching award for the inclusion of practitioner and service user and carer podcast material on our third level practice module.